Finding the Source

 One particular thought I had during my years at the Atelier as a student, happened after a continuous mention of "move this over here", "this needs to come down just a hair", "this is too large", and so on.
 We are being taught to look for perspective, proportions, angles, connections, relationships of shapes, colours, etc., and many other things that make up the complete work.

-As some students become artists, I was frustrated and confused at times from what I saw, to what the teacher saw.
+I was frustrated and confused at times from what I saw, to what the teacher saw.
 I needed to understand why the instructors were telling me what they were.
 "Why" was huge.
 It pointed out the source for their correction.

 Next